SamsungSLAV/festral/README.md

-    "welesIP" : "127.0.0.1 - ip address of the Weles server", "webPageIP" : "127.0.0.1 - ip of the web page SecosCI located at", "welesPort" : "port of the Weles API", "welesFilePort" : "Port where output files of the Weles are" }
+    "welesIP" : "127.0.0.1 - ip address of the Weles server", "webPageIP" : "127.0.0.1 - ip of the web page SecosCI located at", "welesPort" : "port of the Weles API", "welesFilePort" : "Port where output files of the Weles are", "reportsDir" : "Directory where reports for web page are located."
+}
 ```
 This configuration file was separated from tests descriptions (see `festral test` section).